wolfieorama/lipisha-ruby-sdk/README.md

 This gem provides bindings for Lipisha Payments API (http://developers.lipisha.com)

+---

-*****!!!
-Note that this package is in development. - It will be published on rubygems and this notice removed shortly**
+**Note that this package is in development. - It will be published on rubygems and this notice removed shortly**

+---

 ## Installation